* MAS tightens policy for first time since April 2012

 The world's two largest economies have threatened each other with tens of billions of dollars' worth of tariffs in recent weeks, spurring worries of a full-scale trade war that could damage global growth and roil markets.

-Although the MAS did not give a specific figure for how much the policy band's slope was raised, analysts estimated that the increase likely amounted to a modest annual appreciation rate of 0.5 percent.
+Although the MAS did not give a specific figure, analysts said the Singapore dollar's policy band was probably increased to a modest annual appreciation rate of 0.5 percent.

 "We were surprised the MAS would tighten so soon given what is going on in the world," said Sue Trinh, Head of Asia FX Strategy for RBC Capital Markets in Hong Kong.